KevinHern/AI-Deployment-NodeJS/Image_Classification/README.md

 ## How to make the AI work
 The AI is a simple image classificator (model taken from this [colab](https://www.tensorflow.org/tutorials/images/classification)).
 It receives an image *encoded in base64* and returns the class it belongs to.
 The app listens on the port 16000 and by default, it runs locally on your machine (127.0.0.1).
-Use an app that can send images encoded en base 64 and be sure to send POST request to the said port and IP address:
+Use an app that can send images encoded in base 64 and be sure to send POST request to the said port and IP address:

 http://127.0.0.1:16000/predict